Subject (Course): International Trade and Doing Business in Sao Tome and Principe.

 - To learn how to develop a business plan for the São Tomé and Príncipe

-Sample of the subject - Doing Business in Sao Tome and Principe:
+Sample of the subject - Foreign Trade and Doing Business in Sao Tome and Principe:

 Subject Description (Doing Business in Sao Tome and Principe).